Sarvesh1814/DeepNeuralNLP/README.md

 ## Collaborators

-Here are the brilliant minds behind this project:
+Here are the minds behind this project:

 | Name           | Student ID  |
 |----------------|-------------|